Barringo Reserve

 Barringo Recreation Reserve is highly valued as an ecologically diverse location that supports flora species of state significance.

-Barringo Recreation Reserve is for public use and provides for bushwalking, nature photography and bird watching.
+It is for public use and provides for bushwalking, nature photography and bird watching.

 Four species of state significance were recorded within the reserve:

-• the rare Dwarf Silver Wattle Acacia nano-dealbata
+• Swarf Silver Wattle Acacia nano-dealbata (Rare)

-• the rare Slender Fireweed Senecio microbasis.
+• Slender Fireweed Senecio microbasis (Rare).

-The Hairy-leaf Triggerplant is a large perennial herb with narrowly oblanceolate hairy leaves at the base and flowering stems up to 80 centimetres tall.
+The Hairy-leaf Triggerplant is a newly discovered species that has only previously been recorded within the Riddells Creek area.
+It is a large perennial herb with narrowly oblanceolate hairy leaves at the base and flowering stems up to 80 centimetres tall.

 Cinnamon Fungus (Phytophthora cinnamomi) is currently being investigated by Council within the reserve and is suspected of being responsible for the dieback of native plants.
 Please keep to walking trails to minimise the potential spread of this pathogen.